Watership Down: Part 2: On Watership Down

 Fiver's visions instruct the rabbits to seek a home atop the hills.
 The group eventually finds and settles in a beech hanger (a wooded hill) on Watership Down.
 While digging the new warren, they are joined by Captain Holly and his friend Bluebell.
 Holly is severely wounded, and both rabbits are ill from exhaustion, having escaped both the violent destruction of the Sandleford Warren by humans and an attack by Cowslip's rabbits along the way.
 Holly's ordeal has left him a changed rabbit and, after telling the others that Fiver's terrible vision has come true, he offers to join Hazel's band in whatever way they will have him.

-Although Watership Down is a peaceful habitat, Hazel realizes that, with all buck rabbits and no does, the warren will soon die out.
+Although Watership Down is a peaceful habitat, Hazel realises that, with all buck rabbits and no does, the warren will soon die out.
 With the help of their useful new friend, a black-headed gull named Kehaar, they discover a nearby warren called Efrafa, which is overcrowded.
 At Hazel's request, Holly leads a small embassy to Efrafa to present their request for does.
+And more rabbits.

 Hazel and Pipkin (the smallest rabbit) decide to scout out the nearby Nuthanger Farm, where they find a rabbit hutch.
 Despite their uncertainty about living wild, the four hutch rabbits are willing to come to Watership.
 Two nights later, Hazel leads a raid on the farm, which frees two does and a buck from the hutch.
 Hazel is wounded in the leg by the farmer's shotgun and presumed dead; Fiver's visions prompt him and Blackberry to return and rescue Hazel.
 When the embassy to Efrafa returns soon after, Hazel and his rabbits learn that Efrafa is a police state run by the despotic General Woundwort, who refuses to allow anyone to leave his warren.
 Holly and his three companions have managed to escape with little more than their lives.